Tehran Metro: Line 6

 Line 6 is pink coloured on system maps.
-An initial 9 km section between Shohada Square to Dowlat Abad opened on April 7, 2019.
-This line is 16.5 km long with 13 stations right now.
-When completed, this line will be 38 km long with 31 stations, connecting southeast Tehran to northwest.
+An initial 9 km section between Shohada Square to Dowlat Abad opened on 7 April 2019.
+This line is 32 km long with 26 stations right now.
+When completed, this line will be 42 km long with 32 stations, connecting southeast Tehran to northwest.
 A tunnel boring machine (TBM) is used to construct the tunnel.
 TBM is using earth pressure balanced method to pass safely through urban areas without considerable settlement.

 Line 7

 This line, similar to line 6, and in contrast with line 3, goes from northwest to southeast and was constructed with modern TBM machines.
 Its first phase, consisting of 18 km of line and 7 stations, was opened in June 2017.
-This line has 22 km with 20 stations right now.
+This line has 28 km with 22 stations right now.

 Future plans

 There are several plans to expand Tehran's metro network to over 500 km in total.
-Some plans only concern additional inserted stations, like Vavan on line 1 in the South or Aghdasiyeh on line 3 in the North.
+Some plans only concern additional inserted stations, like Vavan on line 1 in the South.
 Some extensions and completely new lines are under construction, some extensions or new lines are proposals in the moment.